 How can I tell if these stress reduction methods will help me?

 All the methods of stress reduction in this book have been used for many years to treat patients with severe incurable symptoms which are made worse by stress, such as pain.
 Scientific studies have shown that these methods do help to reduce symptoms and improve quality of life.
 To find out whether these exercises are right for you, simply try out the exercises!
 They certainly cannot do you any harm – it is only by trying them that you will know for sure whether or not they can help you.

-Carrying out Methods of Stress Reduction: How to chose the right stress reduction methods for you
+Carrying out Methods of Stress Reduction: How to choose the right stress reduction methods for you

 The causes and effects of stress are different for different people.
 The page tells you how to choose the stress reduction methods which will suit you.